HydroLearn/HydroLearn/README.md

+# NOTICE

+This version of the project has been depreciated, and no longer being developed.

 # HydroLearn
 HydroLearn (https://www.hydrolearn.org/) is a platform for instructors to find learning modules and collaborate on developing resources for teaching hydrology and water resources